-Toward the end of his career, François Rude was commissioned by his native city of Dijon to create a marble sculpture, for which he depicted the Greek goddess of youth, Hebe.
-Here she is shown in her role as cupbearer to the gods, raising a vessel of ambrosia above her father, Zeus, who appears in the guise of an eagle.
-Rude made the model for the marble group in 1852 but did not live to finish the work, which was completed by his nephew.
-The bronze cast is a reduced version of the marble and was extremely popular in the late 19th century as part of the nostalgia for pre-Revolutionary sculpture.
+Toward the end of his career, François Rude’s native city of Dijon, France, commissioned him to create a marble sculpture.
+For its subject, Rude chose the Greek goddess of youth, Hebe, whom he depicted as cupbearer to the gods, raising a vessel of the divine beverage ambrosia above her father, Zeus, in the guise of an eagle.
+Rude made the model for the marble statue in 1852 but did not live to finish the work, which was completed by his nephew.
+This bronze is a smaller version of the marble, and the existence of many other similar casts indicate the work’s popularity.

 - François Rude